bundesAPI/deutschland/README.md

 *Big thanks to Nico Duldhardt and Friedrich Schöne, who [supported this implementation with their machine learning model](https://av.tib.eu/media/52366).*

 ### Handelsregister
-Fetch general company information about any Company in the Handelsregister.
+Fetch general company information about any company in the Handelsregister.

 ```python
 from deutschland import Handelsregister